Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for cybersecurity analysts

-Defense contractors and enterprises filter cybersecurity candidates through ATS
+Booz Allen, Raytheon, and major banks filter security candidates through ATS

-Booz Allen Hamilton, Raytheon, CrowdStrike, and major banks process hundreds of applications per security role.
-A missing CISSP designation or unparsed clearance level eliminates qualified analysts before human review.
+A missing CISSP designation or unparsed clearance level eliminates qualified analysts before any human review.

-CISSP and Security+ are pass-fail filters in many security roles
+CISSP and Security+ are pass-fail filters in most security roles

-Roles requiring CISSP, CEH, or CompTIA Security+ filter for those credentials as hard requirements.
-If the full name is missing from parsed text, your application may be rated ineligible automatically.
+If the full credential name is missing from parsed text, your application may be rated ineligible automatically.

-SOC roles filter for specific platform names like Splunk, CrowdStrike, or SentinelOne.
-General SIEM experience without naming the tool returns a zero match score.
+General SIEM experience without naming the specific platform returns a zero match score.

 FAQs